nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/reference/activity_parameters.md

 0.5(A), 0.5(B), 0.75(A)`, which yields `A B C A A B A` as the op sequence.

 This sequencer is most useful when you want a stable ordering of operation from a rich mix of statement types, where each operations is spaced as evenly as possible over time, and where it is not important to control the cycle-by-cycle sequencing of statements.

+## hdr-digits

+- `hdr-digits=3`
+- _default_: `4`
+- _required_: no
+- _dynamic_: no

+This parameter determines the number of significant digits used in all HDR histograms for metrics collected from this activity.
+The default of 4 allows 4 significant digits, which means *up to* 10000 distinct histogram buckets per named metric, per histogram interval.
+This does not mean that there _will be_ 10000 distinct buckets, but it means there could be if there is significant volume and variety in the measurements.

+If you are running a scenario that creates many activities, then you can set `hdr-digits=1` on some of them to save client resources.